mapproxy/mapproxy/doc/deployment.rst

 MapProxy uses ``paster serve``, a tool included as a dependency, to start these servers with a configured MapProxy application.

 Paster needs a configuration where the application (MapProxy in this case) and the server is defined.
 The ``etc/`` directory created with ``paster create`` (see :doc:`install`) already contains two example configurations.
-Both configuration define MapProxy as the WSGI application to start and setup some configuration options.
+Both configurations define MapProxy as the WSGI application to start and setup some configuration options.

 Testing
 -------